nosvagor/vagari/README.md

 random exploration.
 However, in a sense fashion also invented, because ultimately style (the result of the proccess of fashion) is created as a means to out-replicate competing styles.

----

-###### Conclusion

-⮩ Import as much cultural grammar from a variety of sources, especially visual mediums (like film).
-Study and understand genre to leverage and advance expectations in a _narrowly defined language_&mdash;**spoken with color**.

-⮩ Of course, there is more to _vagari_ than just a color scheme.
-Ultimately, **_vagari_ is a design philosophy**, centered around guiding _visual attention_ in relatively-static, non-verbal environments.

----

 ## 🢣 Design Principles

 ### Sex